nuagenetworks/monolithe/vanilla/sphinx/index.rst

 VSDK API Reference
 ------------------

-This section describes all models and fetchers from the VSDK.
+This section describes all models and fetchers from the `vsdk`.

 .. toctree::
     :maxdepth: 1